Dr Richard Dune

 Preparing for the future

 For providers, the advent of 2024 will be a time of continued learning and adaptation.
 Staying informed and engaged with the CQC's resources and guidance will be crucial.
-Providers should leverage the new portal to its fullest, ensuring they are part of the conversation about their services' quality and are ready to respond to feedback and changes in their assessment.
+Providers should leverage the new portal to its fullest, ensuring they are part of the conversation about their services and are ready to respond to feedback and changes in their assessment.

 Conclusion - A new era of quality care